js-workshops/intro/slides-reveal.md

 ## Declaring Variables

-Using the <i>var</i> keyword, we are able to declare variables to the current scope.
+Using the *var* keyword, we are able to declare variables to the current scope.

 <pre><!--- .element: class="fragment" data-fragment-index="1" --><code data-trim class="javascript">
 var x = 18;